Tēnā koutou katoa

-We have formed a relationship with Hidden Disabilities to supply the sunflower lanyards and related products.
-Our parent not-for-profit Life Unlimited, has been approved as the New Zealand distributor through our Mobility Centre stores.
+We have formed a relationship with Hidden Disabilities to support education about their sunflower lanyards and related products.

-We offer free training to businesses wanting to welcome wearers of the sunflower lanyards.
-Check out the full range of products on the Mobility Centre website.
+We offer training to businesses wanting to welcome wearers of the sunflower lanyards.

 April was Autism Acceptance month, and we thank everyone who shared videos, stories and insights across our various social media.

 There have been some changes in the members of our advisory groups.
 We are sad to farewell Betty Pulefolau from the Consumer Advisory Group.
 Betty has been one of our advisors for many years and is stepping down to focus on her graduate diploma.
 Thank you Betty for all you, Brian and Roman have contributed to our community and we know Altogether Autism will continue to stay connected to the Pasifika Autism Support Group.

 We have also farewelled Dr Kevin Appleton, psychiatrist, from our Professional Advisory Group.
 Dr Kev has given us wonderful support and resources.
 You can read some of his articles on his website, such as Quirky Girls and Autism in Adults.
 Thank you for all you have contributed to our work, Dr Kev.

 Joining us as professional advisors are Catherine Swan, developmental paediatrician at Canterbury District Health Board and Jane Hughes, also from Christchurch.